Claims Against Financial Advisors

 Our team of specialist solicitors can help you to understand if you have a claim for professional negligence against your financial advisor.
-The team has more than 70 years’ experience between them and all our professional negligence team are members of the Professional Negligence Lawyers Association.
+Our experienced team of professional negligence solicitors have a wealth of vast experience between them, helping people just like you, and every team member belongs to the Professional Negligence Lawyers Association.

 We know how important it is that you feel at ease talking to us, so we won’t use legal jargon and we’ll always keep you up to date with your claim at every stage.